 If you haven’t already, I hope you get the chance to display your leadership skills at some point and put them into action.

-Just remember that leaders can be (and are) often imitated in the workplace; authenticity matters and leaves a more effective, lasting impression on others.
-(Hmm, the same can be said about “WKRP In Cincinnati” and the reboot they attempted.)
+Leaders can be (and are) often imitated in the workplace; authenticity matters and leaves a more effective, lasting impression on others.

-There will also be times you might second-guess yourself as a leader, maybe as you try to recall what a book you read had to say about how to handle a particular situation or what not.
+There will also be times you might second-guess yourself as a leader, maybe as you try to recall a book you read and what it had to say about how to handle a particular workplace situation or conflict.

-But I have a better idea, as I partially borrow from the show’s opening theme: Baby, just think of [Andy Travis] once in awhile.
+But I have a better idea.
+To partially borrow from the show’s opening theme: Baby, just think of [Andy Travis] once in a while… [He’s] at “WKRP In Cincinnati.”